coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

-    If two or more characters cooperate to create an item, they must agree among themselves who will be considered the creator for the purpose of determinations where the creator's level must be known.
+    If two or more characters cooperate to create an item, they must agree among themselves who will be considered the creator for the purpose of determinations where the creator’s level must be known.
     The character designated as the creator pays the XP required to make the item.